 Students in Color Guard are a part of the marching band and participate in all activities.
 Band students in Color Guard must be enrolled in the band elective.
 Wind and percussion students who elect to quit band may not audition for or participate in Color Guard until one year has elapsed from the time they drop band.
 Students not in band may audition for and participate in Color Guard with the approval of the Head Band Director.
-Color Guard is a local credit course.
-If a Color Guard students wishes to receive a physical education credit, he/she must be enrolled in the band component.
+Color Guard is a local credit course that receives a PE waiver.